1917–18 NHL season: League business

 On October 19, a meeting of the NHA board of directors was held.
 Livingstone did not attend, sending lawyer Eddie Barclay.
 Barclay was informed by the directors that Toronto would not play in the 1917–18 season due to the difficulty of operating a five-team league, both in scheduling and availability of players during wartime.
 Livingstone then publicly announced that he would set up an international circuit and raid the NHA players.

 On November 9, 1917, it was reported that the Toronto NHA franchise was sold to Charles Querrie of the Toronto Arena corporation.
 At this point, NHA president Robertson and secretary Frank Calder denied that the NHA would change, dissolve or adopt other subterfuge.
 This sale never completed.

-The November 10, 1917, annual meeting of the NHA was presided over by Calder, and attended by Martin Rosenthal and E.P Dey for Ottawa; Sam Lichtenheim for the Wanderers; George Kennedy for the Canadiens and M. J. Quinn and Charles Fremont for Quebec.
-At the meeting, Livingstone was represented by J. F. Boland, who stated that if the league operates that the Toronto franchise intended to be a full member.
+The November 10, 1917, annual meeting of the NHA was presided over by Calder, and attended by Martin Rosenthal and E.P Dey for Ottawa; Sam Lichtenhein for the Wanderers; George Kennedy for the Canadiens and M. J. Quinn and Charles Fremont for Quebec.
+At the meeting, Livingstone was represented by J. F. Boland, who stated that if the league operated, that the Toronto franchise intended to be a full member.
 The NHA voted to suspend operations but not wind up the organization and meet in one year's time.
-According to the Globe, there was a movement to form a new four-team league of Toronto, Ottawa and the two Montreal teams.
+As reported by The Globe, there was a movement to form a new four-team league of Toronto, Ottawa and the two Montreal teams.
 The Toronto representative offered to allow the Arena Gardens to manage the Torontos and lease the players.

 There then followed a period of speculation in the newspapers as to whether Quebec would play in the new season and what would be the league organization.
 One name for the new league was speculated: the "National Professional Hockey League".
 If Quebec could play then the Toronto players would be dispersed; if Quebec could not play then the Toronto players would be loaned to a temporary Toronto franchise.
 Representatives of Ottawa, Quebec, and the Montreal teams met on November 22, 1917, but adjourned without a decision.

 On November 26, 1917, representatives of the Ottawa, Quebec, and Montreal NHA clubs met at the Windsor Hotel in Montreal.
 The decision to start a new league was finalized and announced.
 The decision was made to start a new league, the National Hockey League, with the following provisions: